srobo/docs/competition-simulator/programming/time.md

   busy doing something without giving the simulator a chance to run.

   This usually indicates that you have a loop somewhere which is expecting time
-  to advance on its own and which should be modified to call `sleep`
-  occasionally (even a very small value will allow the simulator to progress).
+  to advance on its own and which should be modified to call <code>sleep</code> occasionally (even a very small value will allow the simulator to progress).
 </div>